Every business at every stage must be able to answer two questions:

 Knowing your customer is also essential.
 But surprisingly, in all their day-to-day busyness, companies can easily forget exactly who they are trying to serve.

 If you’re an entrepreneur planning a new phase of growth, I suggest using each of the four filters below to identify your current or ideal customers.
-List the possibilities for each one, taking breaks in between to recharge your mental batteries.
-Then look at your answers, cluster any groups that naturally go together, and prioritize where to focus your energy.
+List the possibilities for each one, cluster any groups that naturally go together, and prioritize where and how to focus your energy.

 The Four Filters